HydroProtocol/ethereum-jsonrpc-gateway/README.md

 ## Proxy Strategy

+Depending on the level of complexity needed, there are two proxy strategies for eth-jsonrpc-gateway: Basic and Advanced.
+The pictures below display how these different proxy methods work.

 ### Basic

 - naive (require upstreams count == 1)
-  Navie strategy is the most simple one without any magic.
+  Naive strategy is the most simple one without any magic.
   <img src="./assets/strategy1.png">

 ### Advanced